chloedonelan/Smart-Hospital-Testing/Instructions.md

 * Download Apache Tomcat from the following website: https://tomcat.apache.org/download-11.cgi
 * Follow Apache's instructions (https://tomcat.apache.org/tomcat-11.0-doc/setup.html) to set it up on your device.
 * To set up the server in the project in IntelliJ, follow these instructions: https://www.jetbrains.com/guide/java/tutorials/working-with-apache-tomcat/using-existing-application/.
+  * Note: select the regular .war file, NOT the exploded .war file
 * To run the server, go to the "Services" menu (at the bottom by the Git, Run, Terminal, etc. menus).
 * Select your Tomcat server and click the "Run" button.
 * You should see a new tab open in your browser.
 It should have the following link: http://localhost:8080/Doctor_Patient_Portal_war/.